ava-labs/avalanche-docs/docs/subnets/create-a-mainnet-subnet.md

 *** Please sign blockchain creation hash on the ledger device ***
 ```

-On ledger a `Sign Hash` window will be active.
-Navigate to the ledger `Accept` window by using ledger's
+On the ledger a `Sign Hash` window will be active.
+Navigate to the ledger `Accept` window by using the ledger's
 right button, and then authorize the request by pressing both left and right buttons.

-After that, the blockchain will be created, taking 1 AVAX from ledger address, and a summary window
+After that, the blockchain will be created, taking 1 AVAX from the ledger address, and a summary window
 for the deployment will be shown:

 ```